hacker-404-error/Data-Structure-In-CPP/README.md

 - In linked list, size is no longer a problem since we do not need to define its size at the time of declaration.
 - List grows as per the program's demand and limited to the available memory space.

-## imitations of using the Linked list -
+## Limitations of using the Linked list -

 - `Memory usage -` Each node of the linked list occupies two types of variables, i.e., one is a simple variable, and another one is the pointer variable.
 - `Traversal` -If we have to access an element in the linked list, we cannot access it randomly, while in case of array we can randomly access it by index.